-2 Kosovo ex-fighters to be questioned by international court
+Kosovo’s leaders hail ex-fighters headed to war crimes court

-PRISTINA, Kosovo (AP) — Kosovo’s prime minister on Sunday met with two men who are to be questioned by an international court about their roles in the bloody 1998-1999 war for independence from Serbia.
+PRISTINA, Kosovo (AP) — Kosovo’s prime minister met Sunday with two fellow former fighters in a bloody war for independence from Serbia two decades ago who are preparing to be questioned by prosecutors for a special war crimes court.

-Ramush Haradinaj showed in his Facebook page pictures of meetings at their homes with Sami Lushtaku and Rrustem Mustafa who are to be questioned next week by The Hague-based Specialist Prosecutor’s Office.
+Prime Minister Ramush Haradinaj’s Facebook page showed photos from the meetings at the homes of former Kosovo Liberation Army (KLA) members Sami Lushtaku and Rrustem Mustafa.
+He said the 1998-1999 war was “clean and sacred.”

-The Kosovo Specialist Chambers was created in 2015 to investigate allegations that some fighters for independence committed war crimes during and after the war.
+Mustafa is set to be interviewed on Monday and Lushtaku on Wednesday by the Specialist Prosecutor’s Office, their lawyer, Arianit Koci, said.
+The office is part of a court established in 2015 to investigate atrocity allegations against some KLA fighters from during and after the war for independence.

 Most Read Nation & World Stories